DakobedBard/dsi-spark/individual.md

    - There are missing values in `DEP_DELAY` and `ARR_DELAY` (i.e. `''`) and
      you would want to replace those with `0`.

+   Create a new RDD where the first row (i.e. the header row) is removed.

-   Map `make_rows()` to the RDD and you should have an RDD where each item is a dictionary.
+   Use `make_rows()` to create a new RDD where each row is a dictionary.

-8. Instead of dictionaries, make 2 RDDs where the items are tuples.
+8. Instead of dictionaries, make 2 new RDDs where the items are tuples.
    The first RDD will contain tuples `(DEST_AIRPORT_ID, ARR_DELAY)`.
    The other RDD will contain `(ORIGIN_AIRPORT_ID, DEP_DELAY)`.
    Run a `.first()` or `.take()` to confirm your results.